mcroning/PRProp3D/README.md

 **Time Dependent Model Runs**
 By setting the time behavior dropdown to "Time Dependent" you can make temporal calculations of two beam coupling.
 After running the postprocessing and display cell and using the sliders to adjust the output levels, run the Generate movies cell.
-The cell will only run if you have checked the checkbox at the end of the display cell to approve the image dispay levels set there.
 Depending on the complexity of the fields, the time integration may become unstable.
 If this happens the calculation cell will be aborted snd a notice given at the output of the cell.
+The output up to the failure can still be viewed and saved.

 **Saving Data**
 If you have checked the save data checkbox you will be prompted to allow access to your Google Drive.
 Running the save data cell will save a json file of the dictionary containing the parameters you used, formatted so it can be viewed by humans as a text file.
 Some output images will also be saved.
 These results are placed in a Google Drive folder whose name is specified in the Google Drive folder text box.